Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Big questions
     - What evidence suggests that the brain’s activities produce the mind?
     - What can we learn about the mind and brain from modern research methods?
-- Cognition: the process of knowing.
+- *Cognition*: the process of knowing.
 - The brain is a product of evolution and is made up of living cells.
 - Evolutionary perspective
     - Why might this behavior have been selected for?
     - How could it have promoted survival and reproduction?
     - What would a hunter-gatherer do?
 - The evolutionary perspective helps us gain insight on why the brain is the way that it is.
-- Dualism: the belief that the mind appears from elsewhere and isn’t the result of the brain.
+- *Dualism*: the belief that the mind appears from elsewhere and isn’t the result of the brain.
 - Cognitive neuroscience disagrees with dualism and believes that the conscious mind is a product of the brain’s physical activity and isn’t separate from it.
 - Evidence for this view comes from studying patients with brain lesions.
-- Localizationism: the belief that certain parts of the brain are responsible for certain functions.
+- *Localizationism*: the belief that certain parts of the brain are responsible for certain functions.
-- Aggregate field theory: the belief that the whole brain participates in behavior.
+- *Aggregate field theory*: the belief that the whole brain participates in behavior.
 - Aggregate field theory fell out of favor to the localizationist view.
 - Since different brain regions perform different functions, it follows that they ought to look different at the cellular level.
 - Indeed, it’s the case that different brain areas do represent functionally distinct brain regions.
 ![Figure 1.10](figure1-10.png)
-- Neuron doctrine: the concept that the nervous system is made up of individual cells called neurons.
+- *Neuron doctrine*: the concept that the nervous system is made up of individual cells called neurons.
 - Neurons only transmit electrical information in one direction, from dendrites to axons.
 - Knowledge of the parts must be understood together with the whole.
 - Introduction to behaviorism and the cognitive revolution.
 - Chomsky showed how the sequential predictability of speech follows from adherence to grammatical, not probabilistic rules.
 - E.g. When children are exposed to a finite set of word orders, they can come up with a sentence and word order that they’ve never heard before.
 They didn’t make new sentences using associations from previous word orders.
-- Associationism: that any response followed by a reward would be maintained, and that associations were the basis of how the mind learned.
+- *Associationism*: that any response followed by a reward would be maintained, and that associations were the basis of how the mind learned.
 - Associationism can’t explain how children learn language.
 - The complexity of language was built into the brain, and it runs on rules and principles that transcend all people and all languages.
 - Language is innate and is universal.